 Vertex ML Metadata builds on the concepts used in the open source ML Metadata (MLMD) library that was developed by Google's TensorFlow Extended team.

-Understanding Vertex ML Metadata
+Overview of Vertex ML Metadata

 In the metadata graph, artifacts and executions are nodes, and events are edges that link artifacts as inputs or outputs of executions.
 Contexts represent subgraphs that are used to logically group sets of artifacts and executions.